oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 | 4.
 [Enterprise-Ready Workshop: Terraform](/blog/2023/07/028/terraform-workshop) |
 | 5. **Enterprise-Ready Workshop: Automate with no-code Okta Workflows** |

-In a later section, you will learn how to get the Todo application.
-For now, you will learn about Okta Workflows.

 ## What is Okta Workflows?
 [Okta Workflows](https://www.okta.com/platform/workflows/) is a no-code platform that allows building automations to help with identity processes.